annetteplatform/annette/README.md

 The technological features:

-* High performance - provided by implementation of [Reactive Manifesto](https://www.reactivemanifesto.org/) principles.
+* High performance provided by implementation of [Reactive Manifesto](https://www.reactivemanifesto.org/) principles.
-* High scalability - provided by [Akka](https://akka.io/) clustering technologies and [Kubernetes](https://kubernetes.io/)
-  production-grade container orchestration.
+* High scalability provided by [Akka](https://akka.io/) clustering technologies and [Kubernetes](https://kubernetes.io/) production-grade container orchestration.
-* Cloud native - allows deploying Annette applications in on-premise, private cloud or public cloud environments.
+* Cloud native allows deploying Annette applications in on-premise, private cloud or public cloud environments.
+* Enterprise-wide platform
+* Extendable architecture based on microservices
+* Support of unlimited number frontend applications
+* Support of unlimited number API Gateways for serving frontend applications and external integration services
+* Distributed cluster architecture of microservices and API Gateways
+* External & internal authentication
+* External & internal authorization
+* Embedded Elastic Search integration

 Business features:
+* High performance that provides quick response and high user satisfaction (customer, employees, business partners)
+* High scalability that allows you to optimize costs and scale computing resources in accordance with the needs
+* Low time-to-market due to rapid development and implementation of new services
+* Low total cost of ownership
 * A unified ecosystem that combines various applications on the Annette platform into a single business environment through Single Sign On and shared data.
 * Powerful authorization system implements a fine-grained role based access control (RBAC) and allows flexible permission